Electrostat-Lab/AVR-Sandbox/HelloUART/README.md

 1) Basics of UART protocol (the RS232 handshakes).
 2) General layout of UART protocol on avr mcus.
 3) Programming UART protocol on `atmega328p` using the polling method (blocks the main application execution signals until data acquisition starts).
-4) Programming UART protocol on `atmega328p` using the UART interrupt service routine method (interrupts the main application execution signals when data acquisition starts).
+4) Programming UART protocol on `atmega328p` using the UART interrupt service routine method (interrupts the main application execution signals when data acquisition finishes).

 ---------------------------------------
 ## 1) Basics of UART protocol and the RS232 Handshakes: [--Jump to topics--](#TOPICS)